OUStudent/EvolutionaryComputation/README.md

 # WORK IN PROGRESS

 This library is still in heavy construction.
-As of current, the only modules that are fully functional are `NeuroEvolution`, minus `NeuroReinforcerImages`, `OptimizationProblems`, lacks examples and readme, `GeneticAlgorithms`, and only `CustomAutoMLAlgorithm` from `AutoML`.
+As of current, the only modules that are fully functional are `NeuroEvolution`, minus `NeuroReinforcerImages`, `OptimizationProblems`, lacks examples and readme, `GeneticAlgorithms`, and everything from `AutoML` is operational (please see example folder on how to use).
 In addition, documentation is still in progress, please see example notebooks on how to use the algorithms, if present in their submodule.

 # GitHub Repository